Introduction to Softmax Activation Function for Neural Network

 sum of the probabilities in this case is equal to 1.

-Why Softmax is useful in CNN?
+Why is Softmax Function Useful in CNN?

-When to use Softmax vs ReLU
+When to Use Softmax Activation Function vs ReLU?

-Softmax is typically used in the last layer of a neural network to predict the class of an input image.
+Softmax Function is typically used in the last layer of a neural network to predict the class of an input image.
 It is also used in other applications, such as natural language processing and machine translation.

 ReLU is typically used in the hidden layers of a neural network to add non-linearity.
-It is very efficient and can help neural networks learn more complex relationships between the input and output data.
+It is efficient and can help neural networks learn more complex relationships between the input and output data.

 Why is Softmax used in CNN?

-CNN Processes Image: The CNN takes an image as input and performs various convolutional and pooling operations to extract features.
+• CNN Processes Image: The CNN takes an image as input and performs various convolutional and pooling operations to extract features.

-Final Layer Generates Logits: After processing, the final layer of the CNN outputs a set of numbers called logits.
+• Final Layer Generates Logits: After processing, the final layer of the CNN outputs a set of numbers called logits.
 These logits represent the raw scores or activation levels for each class the CNN can classify.
 There will be one logit for each class.

-Softmax Takes Over: The Softmax function takes these logits as input.
+• Softmax Takes Over: The Softmax function takes these logits as input.

-Probability Distribution: The result is a vector of numbers between 0 and 1, representing probabilities.
+• Probability Distribution: The result is a vector of numbers between 0 and 1, representing probabilities.
 Each value corresponds to the probability of the image belonging to a specific class.

-In machine learning, functions like softmax output are implemented in frameworks such as numpy and python to facilitate the process.
+In machine learning, functions like softmax output are implemented in frameworks such as numpy and Python to facilitate the process.
 The softmax function, through exponentiation, transforms the logits into a probability distribution.
 This method is crucial in determining the loss function during model training and optimization.
-The CNN’s ability to make precise predictions hinges on these fundamental principles.
+CNN’s ability to make precise predictions hinges on these fundamental principles.

 Frequently Asked Questions